Complete Guide to Improving Credit Score

 • Credit builder loans: You make monthly payments into a secured account, and when the loan is paid off, you receive the balance back.

-#8.
-Send a Goodwill Letter to Remove Late Payments
+6. Send a Goodwill Letter to Remove Late Payments

 If you have late payments on your credit report, consider sending a goodwill letter to the creditor.
 This letter politely requests that they remove the late payment as a courtesy, especially if you have a strong payment history otherwise.
-While not guaranteed, it’s worth a try.
+You can draft and mail this letter yourself, or a dedicated credit repair service provider can do it for you.

-#9.
-Send a Pay-for-Delete Letter
+7. Send a Pay-for-Delete Letter

 For accounts in collections, you can negotiate with the creditor to remove the negative item from your credit report in exchange for payment.
 This is called a pay-for-delete agreement.
-Although not all creditors agree to this, it can improve your credit score if successful.

-#10.
-Include Utility Payments in Your Credit
+8. Include Utility Payments in Your Credit

 Traditionally, credit scores don’t include utility or rent payments, but some services allow you to add these to your report.
 For example: